Oigen cast iron (history, how to use, care for your cast-iron)

 How is Oigen cast iron made?

-I was lucky to look around the foundry to learn how the family-run business manufacturer their cast iron.
+I was lucky to look around the foundry to learn how the family-run business manufactures cast iron.
 My guide was Yutaro Ose, who kindly answered my questions and allowed me to take a few photos.
 Here’s what I learned.

 Oigen Foundry worker pouring molten iron into a sand mold